thatlarrypearson/vehicle-telemetry-system/README-motion.md

 Configuring a WIFI Access Point on a Raspberry Pi 4 or 5 running ```Debian 12 bookworm``` is tricky because, in this latest release of Raspberry Pi, network configuration has been dramatically changed to a new configuration subsystem called [Network Manager](https://networkmanager.dev/).
 More rough spots need to be smoothed out. **Beware - WIFI access point creation instructions found on the Internet often refer to the old way of configuring networks or worse.
 Old and new ways of configuring are mixed together.**

 Follow the instruction found in [Configuring Raspberry Pi WIFI/Hotspot/Router](docs/wifi-hotspot-router.md).
 Once you have a hotspot up and running on your Raspberry Pi, the CircuitPython microcontroller may need to be reconfigured/configured to work with the Raspberry Pi Data Collection system in-vehicle hotspot.
-Follow the instructions provided by [WeatherFlow](https://tempest.earth/).
+To change WIFI settings in the microcontroller, read [Installing Application Software on CircuitPython Microcontroller](./CircuitPythonMicrocontrollers.md#installing-application-software-on-circuitpython-microcontroller).

 ### Selecting USB Connection